pingcap/docs-cn/certificate-authentication.md

 ### Get user certificate information

-The user certificate information can be specified by `require subject`, `require issuer`, and `require cipher`, which are used to check the X509 certificate attributes.
+The user certificate information can be specified by `require subject`, `require issuer`, `require san`, and `require cipher`, which are used to check the X509 certificate attributes.

 + `require subject`: Specifies the `subject` information of the client certificate when you log in.
 With this option specified, you do not need to configure `require ssl` or x509.
 The information to be specified is consistent with the entered `subject` information in [Generate client keys and certificates](#generate-client-keys-and-certificates).